User sitting in front of a notebook and entering his username and password on a virtual login screen.

-In the modern era, where digital activity has proliferated every aspect of our lives, the challenges of maintaining online security have never been more pressing.
+In today’s world, where digital activity has proliferated into every aspect of our lives, the challenges of maintaining online security have never been more pressing.
 The growing number of platforms necessitates an increasing number of passwords.
-In today's technology-driven world, it seems like every system, device, and account requires its own set of unique password-creation rules.
-Some ask for a six digit, some for a 12-digit password.
-Others incorporate a mixture of lowercase and uppercase letters, numbers, and symbols while others exempt e.g., symbols.
+In today’s technology-driven world, it seems that every system, device, and account requires its own set of unique password-creation rules.
+Some require an 8-digit, some for a 12-digit password.
+Others require a mix of lowercase and uppercase letters, numbers, and symbols while some exempt e.g., symbols.
 Amidst the backdrop of an expanding digital landscape, users are often encumbered with the task of managing a plethora of passwords.
 These alphanumeric combinations guard everything from our professional correspondences to personal interactions.

 When it comes to password security, there is often a debate between using complex and long passwords versus simple ones.
-While some argue that complex passwords with a combination of uppercase letters, lowercase letters, numbers, and special characters provide better security, others believe that many different long and hardly to remember passwords are not the solution.
+While some argue that complex passwords with a combination of uppercase letters, lowercase letters, numbers, and special characters provide better security, others believe that many different long and difficult to remember passwords are not the answer.
 The challenge with using longer and more complex passwords is that users often struggle to remember these lengthy sequences of random numbers and characters.
-For research oriented evaluation please see here.
+For research-oriented evaluation please see here.

 But the difficult question arises: Is there a way to simplify and streamline this increasingly complex digital maze?
 How should a user remember dozens to hundreds of different passwords?